 Under Maryland law, the authorization of a grant of options or an issuance of warrants exercisable for stock or securities convertible into stock constitutes the authorization for the issuance of the stock into which the options or warrants or convertible securities are exercisable or convertible (§2-204(d)).
 A Delaware corporation may issue rights or options to purchase any shares of stock of any class, whether or not in connection with the issue and sale of any stock or other securities of the corporation, subject to any provisions in the certificate of incorporation (§157).
-In Delaware, the board of directors may delegate to one or more officers the authority to designate the officers and employees who will receive rights or options and establish the number of rights or options that each officer or employee will receive (§157(c)).
-The board, however, must determine both the total number of rights or options that may be awarded and the exercise price of those rights or options (or a formula by which the exercise price may be established).
-If determined by a formula, the formula may include or depend "upon facts ascertainable outside the formula," so long as the manner in which the facts operate upon the formula "(§157(b)).
+In Delaware, the board of directors may delegate to a person or body, in addition to the board of directors, the authority to enter into one or more transactions to issue rights or options in such numbers, at such times and for such consideration as such person or body may determine (§157(c)).
+The board, however, must fix (1) the maximum number of rights or options that may be awarded and the maximum number of shares issuable upon exercise thereof, (2) a time period during which such rights or options, and during which the shares issuable upon exercise thereof, may be issued and (3) a minimum amount of consideration (if any) for which such rights or options may be issued and a minimum amount of consideration for the shares issuable upon exercise thereof ( $\S157(c)$ ).
+No such resolution may permit a person or body to issue stock to such person or body ( $\S157(c)$ ).
+Any provision in a resolution authorizing the issue of rights or options may depend "on facts ascertainable outside the resolution," so long as the manner in which the facts operate upon the resolution "is clearly and expressly set forth in such resolution" (§157(d)).
+If the resolution delegates authority to a person or body, then the provisions containing the information required by subsection (c)(i) through (iii) of Section 157 may not be made dependent on a determination or action by such person or body (§157(d)).